-The main absences requirements
+The main requirements on absences

 Applicants who are not married to British citizens must have spent no more than: